 For the absolute best results and depth of colour, use more than one coat, or add a black or earth undercoat for an even more dramatic effect.

 When you’re done applying the colours and they are dry, please make sure you seal the piece properly.
 For the best surface, we recommend our wipe-on cellulose sanding sealer or Professional Matt Sealer Spray, but any good quality sealer will provide a suitable surface for your final finish.

 Coloured pieces generally look better with a gloss finish.
 The shine refracts light and enhances the added colour and figure in the wood.

 For the highest possible shine, use our Clear Gloss Lacquer or several coats of our food and toy safe Gloss Finishing Wax.

-For the adventurous colourist, Intrinsic Colours can be mixed together to create even more shades or thinned with water for a lighter shade.
+For the adventurous colourist, Intrinsic Colours can be mixed to create even more shades or thinned with water for a lighter shade.